nsomar/Suas-iOS/README.md

 </p>

 # Why use Suas
-Suas helps you to build highly-dynamic, consistent mobile apps:
+Suas helps you to build highly-dynamic, consistent mobile applications:

 - Cross platform; Suas-iOS works on iOS, macOS, tvOS and watchOS.
 [Suas-Android](https://github.com/zendesk/Suas-Android) works on all API levels and provides a Kotlin-friendly interface.
 - Focuses on [developer experience](#developer-experience-and-tooling) with plugins/tools like [LoggerMiddleware](https://suas.readme.io/docs/logging-in-suas) and [Suas Monitor](https://suas.readme.io/docs/monitor-middleware-monitor-js).